jainilrajwaniya/library/README.md

 Please follow below steps to install the project:

-- Take gie clone of the project
+- Take git clone of the project
 - run composer install
 - Create DB named "library" in your DB
 - Create .env file